-Trust me, like homemade pudding, once you make it yourself you’ll NEVER want to go back to the jar again.
+Trust me, like homemade pudding, once you make cinnamon caramel sauce yourself, you’ll NEVER want to go back to the jar again.

 You only need 5 ingredients: sugar, butter, cream, vanilla, and (for this version) cinnamon.
 If you add salt, one more ingredient, but that’s optional.

 It takes no more than 15 minutes to make this easy cinnamon caramel sauce and you’re going to have to make yourself not eat it straight from the pan.

 (Really, don’t do that.
 You’ll really hurt yourself…not that I’d know or anything…)

 Boiled down to the basics, caramel is cooked sugar.
 You add granulated sugar to a cold pan and heat it over medium-low heat until it becomes liquid.
 It’s important to watch it carefully and stir it often, so it doesn’t burn.
 I think that’s why people shy away from making caramel at home, because it does burn easily.